State pot rollouts lag amid court challenges, legislative wrangling after voters backed legalization in 2020

 But the industry is likely to fall under strict regulations as lawmakers tasked with implementing the state's recreational marijuana system push for tight rules, according to the Daily Montanan.

 Pyfrom said slow rollouts are a double-edged sword for small cannabis businesses.
-States that have struggling rollouts may actually benefit local businesses because they have "boots on the ground," versus other companies that are looking to expand from other states.
+States struggle with their rollouts may actually benefit local businesses because they have "boots on the ground," versus other companies that are looking to expand from other states.
 But smaller operators who don't have large amounts of capital might struggle.

 "I think long term, the benefit is that both of these types of organizations are going to find ways to succeed as the legislation makes its way through and eventually gets on the books in a meaningful way with these state-specific programs," Pyfrom said.